arkea-tech/DEV_area_2019/README.md

 * `Mobile Client` Same as the Web Client but generate an APK file and uses a different protocol to manage the datas to/from the server.

 The purpose of this project is to interconnect services between them.
-Here is the list of Services available :
+Here is the list of available services :

 * Github
 * YouTube